fintechstudios/ververica-platform-k8s-operator/README.md

 ## Helm

-A base Helm chart is provided in [`./charts/vp-k8s-operator`](charts/vp-k8s-operator).
+A Helm chart for the operator lives in [`./charts/vp-k8s-operator`](charts/vp-k8s-operator), which sets up a deployment with a metrics server, RBAC policies, CRDs, and, optionally, an RBAC proxy for the metrics over HTTPS.

-This sets up a deployment with a metrics server, RBAC policies, CRDs, and, optionally, an RBAC proxy for the metrics over HTTPS.
+The CRDs are managed in a separate chart ([`./charts/vp-k8s-operator-crds`](charts/vp-k8s-operator-crds)), which also needs to be installed.

 ## Development